JakeSteam/blog-programming/_drafts/2024-07-17-reflecting-on-10-years-in-tech.md

 The best part(s) are the get-it-done energy and freedom within a startup environment, and the work/life balance that comes with the absurdly excellent 4-day flexible & fully remote week.
 This suits me absolutely perfectly, letting me work on other projects for at least 1 day a week (e.g. my MBA), and do whatever is needed to stay productive and keep improving.

 The worst part is trickier to identify, but probably having 20 things I want to get done yet limited time in a day.
 Realistically this is a (positive) symptom of being empowered and invested in my employer's product, so I can't complain too much!
-For example should I look at new features, bug fixing, improving / removing lower quality code, improving testing, improving build process, etc etc etc. Prioritisation is hard!
+There's a constant balance between implementing new features, bug fixing, improving / removing lower quality code, improving testing, improving build process, etc etc etc. Prioritisation is hard!

 ### Why did I leave?